 Stacy worked for 13 years in marketing and communications in the architecture and engineering industries.
 (She worked for Ron, Marti's husband and Erin's father for 10 of those years!)
 She is married and the mother of three children – Anna, Bailey and Johnny.
-Stacy is responsible for scheduling and coordinating our show guests, adding content to our web site and Facebook page, creating and distributing our weekly email updates and assisting in media relations.
+Stacy is responsible for scheduling and coordinating our show guests, adding content to our website and social media, creating and distributing our weekly email updates and assisting in media relations.

-Luke sees the eye-rolls from Marti and Erin, gets a little embarrassed during some of the more personal on-air confessions and occasionally has to hold back a laugh during our Mom Enough recording sessions.
-He has an associate degree in broadcast engineering, is working toward his civil engineering degree and spends his free time on improving his guitar playing ability.
-Luke is responsible for recording, editing and producing our show in a digital format.
+Nick sees the eye-rolls from Marti and Erin, gets a little embarrassed during some of the more personal on-air confessions and occasionally has to hold back a laugh during our Mom Enough recording sessions.
+He is working toward his degree in health science and spends his free time running, cycling and snowboarding.
+Nick is responsible for recording, editing and producing our show in a digital format.